ente0/hashCrack/README.md

    ```bash
    python hashCrack.py
    ```
+> [!IMPORTANT]
-To verify and check for any missing dependencies, execute the `check_dependencies.py` script.
+> To verify and check for any missing dependencies, execute the `check_dependencies.py` script.
 Run the following command:
 ```
 python check_dependencies.py
 ```